tacgomes/investir/README.md

 Trading 212 platforms are supported, but the code is structured in a way that simplifies adding support for more.

+The Yahoo Finance API is used to find the share sub-division or share consolidation events executed for a given company, and that information is taken into account when calculating the capital gains.

 ## Disclaimer

 The reporting provided by this software is intended for informational